laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 *   step 13: We'll use Windows API functions to list the directory (`FindFirstFileW`) and to write the files.
-It's enough to open these files with read sharing and without deletion sharing, because if the test wrapper is forcefully terminated then the OS closes its file handles.
+It's enough to open these files with read sharing and without deletion sharing, because in case the test wrapper is forcefully terminated, the OS closes its file handles.

 *   step 14: We'll use the zip compressor in `//third_party/ijar`.

+## Compatibility with remote execution

+The test wrapper works remotely as well as locally.
+The difference to local execution is, Bazel and the test wrapper run on different machines, therefore nothing connects to the test wrapper's `stdin` and nothing asks it to shut down in case the user or Bazel interrupts tests.

+If the remotely running test wrapper notices that the test timed out, it will [shut down](#shutdown-protocol) the same way it would do locally, in case Bazel attempts to fetch the test XML from the remote machine.

 # Backward-compatibility